 The fair value of trade and other payables equals their carrying amount as the impact of discounting is not significant.

 Amounts due to related parties are trading balances which are unsecured, repayable on demand and non-interest bearing.

 Non-financial trade and other payables

-The following balances are classified as non-financial.
+The following balances included in the table above are classified as non-financial.